fromheten/fromheten.github.io/_posts/2017-04-15-Building_a_NixOS_server_from_a_Intel_NUC.md

 In the terminal, type (as instructed) `# systemctl start display-manager` to get a GUI.
 Useful if you need to set up Wi-Fi during installation, or browse the web.

 Open GParted from the desktop, and select in the menu "Partition" "New".
-I use `gpt` as for partition table.
+Select `gpt` for partition table.

 Create a 500MB partition labeled "boot", and an ext4 partition of the rest.